Chapter 12 (Legion): Plot

 Inside the igloo, Syd (Rachel Keller) experiences some of her childhood memories, which include disliking people touching her.
 This also caused her to become a victim of bullying, which also led to self-harm.

 David (Dan Stevens) meets with Syd inside her mind, but she is dismissive of his intentions.
 David struggles in finding her deepest desire, as she is not even interested in touching people without worrying about her powers.
-Syd's power began to surface when a boy kissed him and caused the body swap, and then used the boy's body to hit her bullies and face no consequences.
+Syd's power began to surface when a boy kissed her and caused the body swap, and then used the boy's body to hit her bullies and face no consequences.
 It is also revealed that she swapped bodies with her mother and then had sex with her boyfriend.
-However, she accidentally into her real body before finishing, which would lead to the man's arrest.
+However, she accidentally swapped back into her real body before finishing, leading to the man's arrest.

 Back in the real world, Division 3 is cured of the Catalyst, with Clark (Hamish Linklater) deducing that the monk's death may have something to do with it.
 In Syd's mind, David constantly fails in realizing Syd's deepest desire, which would get him to relive her entire life again.
 Eventually, Syd explains that her desire involves recognizing that love is not going to save them, but pain can give them the strength for love.
 This convinces her to finally wake up with David in the real world.
 In the real world, David and Syd find that Division 3 has retrieved a person: Lenny (Aubrey Plaza).